“A phenomenally good lawyer. She can cut through verbiage and get to the heart of the issue.”

 Gillian advises on a broad range of acquisitions, financings and technology transactions.
 Public and private companies and private equity funds, in Canada and internationally, trust her to advise on their critical mergers, acquisitions and dispositions, and fund structuring.
 They value Gillian’s extensive technology knowledge and experience and, as one client noted, “incredibly solid knowledge of underlying law.”
 (Chambers Global 2014)

 Gillian acts as general counsel for companies of all sizes and in various industries, in matters ranging from technology transactions to shareholder disputes and general corporate issues.
-She regularly advises on specialty technology matters, including privacy law, CASL, outsourcing, e-commerce and online gaming.
+She regularly advises on specialty technology matters, including CASL, outsourcing, e-commerce, online gaming, and on privacy issues ranging from devising comprehensive cybersecurity and privacy policies to advising on data breaches and global compliance programs.
+Her clients include both technology companies, from start-ups to established players, and non-technology clients who require expert advice on their technology and privacy matters.

 Canadian Imperial Bank of Commerce